 With all the options available to medical marijuana patients today, many are choosing to explore methods of medicating beyond the traditional pipe or paper smoking and vaporizing.
 Marijuana infused products, commonly referred to as ‘edibles’, provide another option to patients who cannot, or choose not to smoke medical marijuana.
-Edibles come in many different varieties, including tinctures, cooking oils, pre-made desserts, ice cream, drinks, snack foods, candies, and even chewing gum.
+Edibles come in many different varieties, including tinctures, cooking oils, desserts, drinks, snack foods, and even chewing gum.

 Edibles Provide Safe Alternative

 Many patients believe that ingesting marijuana is a healthier alternative to inhaling, because there is no exposure to carbon-rich smoke.
 This is not the case with vaporizing marijuana, as no smoke is produced.
 Some patients, such as those on supplemental oxygen, turn to edibles when other forms of ingestion are no longer a viable option.
 For patients with eating and digestive disorders, edibles are a great source of nutrients and calories.
 The same goes for cancer patients suffering from nausea caused by their treatments, and expecting mothers dealing with morning sickness.
 Patients choose edibles because of their discreet way of medicating.
 While others simply prefer the effects of ingesting cannabis to the effects of smoking.